Find out when your bins will be emptied

-Your yellow garbage bin is for glass, plastic and metal containers from the kitchen, bathroom and laundry.
+Your yellow recycling bin is for glass, plastic and metal containers from the kitchen, bathroom and laundry.
 Please make sure these are empty.
 If in doubt, leave it out.

-Your green garbage bin is for grass clippings, leaves, twigs and small branches.
+Your green garden bin is for grass clippings, leaves, twigs and small branches.
 Not for food waste.

 Things you should know